mckgegis/mckgegis.github.io/README.md

 ### Visualizer 1

 The circle is split evenly into 46 different points each with a value between 0 and 45.
-Each point then points to the the value of itself times a factor.
-Factor starts off as 0 then every frame factor is increased by .001 causing the visual effect
+Each point then points to the the value of itself times a factor mod 46.
+Factor starts off as 0 then every frame factor is increased by .001 causing the visual effect of the vectors constantly moving

 ![alt text](https://github.com/mckgegis/mckgegis.github.io/blob/master/assets/images/factors.png)